Hanabi162/Flutter_Shipping/README.md

 Flutter_Shipping is an application developed using Flutter for managing shipping.
 It includes the following main features:

 ## Main Features
-- **Track Shipment Status:** Allows you to track the status of shipments and receive real-time updates.
+- **Track Container Rental Status** Allows you to check the status of container rentals and receive real-time updates.
 - **Calculate Shipping Costs:** Calculates shipping costs based on the distance and weight of the parcel.
 - **Manage User Information:** Records and manages users' personal information.